 Applicants may apply online by visiting Soka University of America's online application or by visiting the Common Application website.

-In addition to the application form, students must complete the application requirements.
+In addition to the application form, students must complete the required application checklist materials.

 Faxed, scanned, emailed and late application materials will not be accepted.

 All required checklist materials must be received by the Office of Admission by the listed deadline(s) to be considered by the admission committee.